Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

-Our complaint response letters are written clearly and considerately, setting out the remedies offered and will be followed through to completion and tracked by the complaint handlers.
+Our complaint response letters are written clearly and considerately, setting out the remedies offered and will be followed through to conclusion.
+The Housing Project Officer will set any complaint to monitoring once the complaint response has been sent, to ensure that any actions that are outstanding are completed by action owners.

 Code section